dox-op/ai-persistency-layer/README.md

 - The CLI refuses to run if the target persistency directory is missing (protects greenfield projects).
 - When an existing layer is detected you must confirm the agent-assisted migration; no files are deleted or regenerated blindly.
 - A migration brief is written to `ai-meta/migration-brief.mdc`, combining legacy sources, the enforced knowledge base rules (English-only, tri-domain separation, per-domain indexes), and any supplemental notes you supplied via `--intake-notes` or the shell script.
+- Passing `--prev-layer <path>` stages that directory inside `ai-meta/legacy/<timestamp>` and records it as a source to reconcile in the migration brief.
 - The CLI inspects existing directories before writing anything, flags additional folders (referenced vs non-referenced in the legacy bootstrap), and stores the outcome inside both the migration brief and the new `persistency.upsert.prompt.mdc`.
 - Domain indexes (`functional/index.mdc`, `technical/index.mdc`, `ai-meta/index.mdc`) are created on first run and are expected to be maintained by agents afterwards.
-- Use `ai-start.sh` (or let the CLI launch it) to start the chosen agent, review the brief, and reconcile the layer.
+- Use `ai-start.sh` to start the chosen agent, review the brief, and reconcile the layer.
-- If you accept the “start migration session now” prompt, we launch `ai-start.sh` with the prepared environment and remind you to paste the content of `persistency.upsert.prompt.mdc` as the opening instruction.
+- `--start-session` now only prints a reminder; launch `ai-start.sh` yourself when you are ready to review the migration brief with your copilot.

 ### Handling Drift and Scale